zzxwill/odps/intl.en-US/User Guide/SQL/Operators.md

 select * from user where user_name like 'M%';
 ```

 The Double values in MaxCompute are different in precision.
-For this reason, it is not recommended to use the equal sign \(=\) for comparison between two Double data.
+For this reason, it is not recommended to use the equal sign for comparison between two Double data.
 You can subtract two Double types, and then take the absolute value for determination.
 When the absolute value is small enough, the two double values are considered equal.
-For example:
+For example.

 ```
 abs(0.9999999999 - 1.0000000000) < 0.000000001